lassoan/SlicerTotalSegmentator/README.md

   - Show 3D: show/hide segments in 3D views
 - Advanced:
   - Use standard segment names: use names defined in standard terminology files from [DCMQI](https://github.com/QIICR/dcmqi) (enabled by default).
 If disabled then TotalSegmentator identifiers will be used as segment names.
-  - Upgrade: upgrade the AI engine - TotalSegmentator Python package - to the very latest version from GitHub.
+  - Force reinstall: force reinstallation of the AI engine - TotalSegmentator Python package.
+This may be needed if other modules compromise the installation.
   - Get TotalSegmentator package information: retrieve installed version of the AI engine - TotalSegmentator Python package.

 ## Troubleshooting